MarcinKonowalczyk/psll-lang/README.md

   - [ ] ??
 Backtrace
 - [x] Add testing psll bash script to tests
   - [ ] ??
 And somehow coverage
-- [x] Add option to force a node with one child to make it a right child
-  - [x] ??
-Add None (or None-like) values to the abstract syntax tree representation
-  - [x] ??
-Interpret `_` as not-a-tree
-  - [x] Therefore optimise `chr` in string expansion
-  - [ ] Also add this to the snake optimiser

 ## Done's